SahilChachra/SahilChachra/README.md

   <li><a href="https://sahilchachra.medium.com/paper-summary-torch-manual-seed-3407-is-all-you-need-9ef0f7aa7d78">Paper Summary — torch.manual_seed(3407) is all you need</a></li>
   <li><a href="https://sahilchachra.medium.com/paper-summary-metaformer-is-actually-what-you-need-for-vision-b6f172482604">Paper Summary — MetaFormer is Actually What You Need for Vision</a></li>
    <li><a href="https://sahilchachra.medium.com/dive-into-basics-of-gpu-cuda-accelerated-programming-using-numba-in-python-a0be21aa00b7">Dive into basics of GPU, CUDA & Accelerated programming using Numba in Python</a></li>
+  <li><a href="https://sahilchachra.medium.com/video-analytics-dashboard-for-yolov5-and-deepsort-c5994461cb44">Video Analytics Dashboard for YoloV5 and DeepSort</a></li>
 </ul>

 ### ⚙️ &nbsp;GitHub Analytics